Northern Ecuador Photo Tour

 Day 5: Sani to Quito

 Depending on flight schedules, there may be time for some early morning shooting before we have to travel back up the Napo River to Coca and fly back to Quito, where we spend a final night.
 Flight schedules are variable – sometimes you are back in Quito by lunch, giving you the afternoon to relax, whereas other times flights don’t arrive until late afternoon or evening.
+If the extension runs before the main tour, this will be day 6, and it will be the same day as Day 1 of the main tour.

 Day 6: Departure